Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice

 A second Tyurin degeneration, which differs from the $E_8E_{10}$-degeneration above by a single flop, can be constructed from the projective model \eqref{eq:stdweierstrass} as follows.
 Perform a Veronese embedding of degree $2$ to obtain the complete intersection

 where $\bW\bP(1,1,1,2,3)$ has coordinates $u_1 = x^2$, $u_2 = xy$, $u_3 = y^2$, $z$ and $w$.
 Now consider the degeneration given by

 The central fibre of this degeneration consists of two components, one with $u_1 = 0$ and one with $u_3 = 0$, and the threefold total space is singular along three curves of singularities: two of type $E_8$ and one of type $A_1$.
-After crepantly resolving each of these curves we obtain a Tyurin degeneration with a symmetric central fibre: both $V_1$ and $V_2$ are obtained by blowing up $\bP^2$ nine times at an inflection point of a smooth cubic curve $C$, and the anticanonical divisor $D$ is the strict transform of $C$.
-We have $D^2 = 0$ in both components.
-The eight $(-2)$-curves obtained from this blow-up, along with the $(-2)$-curve obtained as the strict transform of the inflectional tangent line, are the degenerations of $E_0,\ldots,E_8$ respectively $E_{10},\ldots,E_{18}$ in the two components, and the curve $E_9$ degenerates to a $(-1)$-curve in each component.
-This is therefore an $E_9E_9$-degeneration.
+After crepantly resolving each of these curves we obtain an $M$-polarised Tyurin degeneration whose central fibre is a stable surface $(V_9,V_{9})$.